KartikNaphade2004/Chatverse/README.md

 3. **Use the Application**
    - Open your browser and navigate to `http://localhost:5173`
-   - Create a room with a room name and your name
+   - Enter your name and continue
-   - View active rooms and request to join
+   - Request to join the main chat room
+   - First user gets auto-accepted, others wait for approval
-   - Room owners can accept/reject requests
+   - Room members can accept/reject requests
    - Start chatting after approval!

 ### Application Flow

-1. **Create Room**: Enter room name and your name to create a room
+1. **Enter Name**: Enter your name (2-20 characters)
-2. **View Rooms**: See all active rooms with user counts
-3. **Request to Join**: Click "Request to Join" on any room
+2. **Request to Join**: Click "Request to Join" on the main chat room
+3. **Auto-Accept (First User)**: First user automatically gets access
+4. **Wait for Approval**: Subsequent users wait for room members to approve
-4. **Manage Requests**: Room owners see and manage join requests
+5. **Manage Requests**: Room members see and manage join requests
-5. **Chat**: After approval, users can chat in the room
+6. **Chat**: After approval, users can chat in the room

 ## 🌐 Deployment